 In past years, no good treatments for wet macular degeneration existed.
 Both patients and their retinal specialists could only watch in frustration as precious sight was lost permanently over time.
 Eventually hot lasers were used with some success, but often with residual vision loss caused by the laser as well as the disease.
 Photodynamic therapy, or cold laser, eventually allowed for less residual damage and served as an effective treatment for certain lesions.
 This cold laser, however, still left over half of treated eyes with a loss of vision over time.

 In more recent years, steroids and newer medications including VEGF inhibitors have been used more successfully to limit both the leakage and growth of the unhealthy blood vessels developing in wet macular degeneration.
 Combinations of these and past treatments are being used with more success than previously could be offered to patients with macular degeneration.
-One of the newer classes of drugs is that called VEGF-inhibitors.
-Included in this group are the drugs avastin, lucentis, and Eylea which have allowed approximately 90% of macular degeneration patients, receiving early treatment, to maintain or gain vision.
+The most commonly used class of drugs is VEGF-inhibitors.
+Included in this group are the drugs avastin, Lucentis, and Eylea which have allowed approximately 90% of macular degeneration patients, receiving early treatment, to maintain or gain vision.
 Many new treatments are in constant research, but no treatment can substitute for regular examination and early diagnosis.

 Interventions such as the use of AREDS 2 supplements, cessation of smoking, aggressive control of blood pressure, diet high in vegetables and low in fats, control of cholesterol, treatment of sleep apnea, and even control of major anxiety can benefit patients with macular degeneration.